camel-tooling/vscode-camelk/README.md

 1. From the **Apache Camel K Integrations** view, right-click the integration that you want to stop.
 2. Select **Remove Apache Camel K Integration**.

+## Viewing the Kit Builder Log for an Apache Camel K integration

+1. From the **Apache Camel K Integrations** view, right-click the integration that you want to stop.
+2. Select **Follow kit builder log for running Apache Camel K integration**.

+A new view opens.
+It is named for the running pod where the Kit Builder is running.
+This log updates as new data is added.

 ## Apache Camel K Extension Settings